 DEMO: Requirements: Secure your extension ladder on a low commercial or residential building roof.
 GrabSafe Portable are $165 plus shipping from Leading Edge.
 Safety (1-800) 990-2990, att’n Cody for next day delivery!
 Gather group(s) 1-20 workers; invest 1 hour discussing ladder safety issues with your experienced ladder climber.
 May 7-11 state the training given e.g. ladder safety, by your company and its length, location and date.
 All attendees will then receive an OSHA Certificate of Participation.

-Fatalities caused by falls from elevation continue to be the leading cause of death for construction workers, accounting for 345 of the 899 construction fatalities recorded in 2014.
+Fatalities caused by falls from elevation continue to be the leading cause of death for construction workers.
+Accounting for 345 of the 899 construction fatalities recorded in 2014.
 Falls from ladders make up nearly a third of those deaths.
-Some of these deaths can be prevented if designers incorporate horizontal grab features to enable workers to more effectively use three-point control when climbing ladders and other structures.
+Some of these deaths can be prevented if designers incorporate horizontal grab features.
+This will help enable workers to more effectively while using a three-point control when climbing ladders and other structures.